DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

   * can include confidential, proprietary, protected, or any type of data that an organization needs to protect due to its value or comply with laws and regulations
 * **_Personally Identifiable Information (PII)_**:
   * any information that can identify an individual
-  * [NIST SP 800-122](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf), which provides more information on how to protect _PII_, provides more formal definition
+  * [**_NIST SP 800-122 - Guide to Protecting the Confidentiality of PII_**](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf), which provides more information on how to protect _PII_, provides more formal definition
     > Any information about an individual maintained by an agency, including (1) any information that can be used to distinguish or trace an individual's identity, such as name, social security number, data and place of birth, mother's maiden name, or biometric records; and
     (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.